Brickwork – Progression

 - Successful completion of relevant Level 2 programme (including skills) and decision from progression board meeting

-- Their knowledge of and ability to apply the health and safety requirements of working on sites, with equipment and with others when working in a chosen trade
+- Health and Safety: Knowledge of the health and safety requirements of working on sites, with equipment and with others

-- Understanding of the tools, techniques, materials and technologies used in a chosen trade and of how they change, and have changed, over time
+- Technical Expertise: Understand the tools, techniques, materials and technologies used in the trade and how they have evolved over time.

-- Practical skills in carrying out a wide range of tasks in a chosen trade
+- Practical skills: Learn to carry out a wide range of trade-specific tasks.

 Core units to be studied include: